 The newly unified nation of Italy faced several serious problems.
 It had a very large debt, few natural resources, and almost no transportation or industries.
 This combined along with a high ratio of poverty, illiteracy, and an uneven tax structure, weighed heavily on the people of the country.
-Regionalism had still been strong at the time, only a small fraction of Italians had voting rights.
+Regionalism was still strong at the time, only a small fraction of Italians had voting rights.
 The Pope was also angry because of the loss of the city of Rome and the Papal States and so refused to recognize the state of Italy.

 In the Italian rural areas, banditry and several other problems resulted in repression by the government.
-The new Italian government had also been known to be often brutal.
+The new Italian government was also known to be often brutal.
 During the 1880s a new movement started developing among the city workers.
 The huge differences between the impoverished, rural south of the country and the wealthly, industrialized north increased.

 Development of Italy

-Since the Nationalist Movement had begun in the country, leaders had dreamed about joining the modern World Powers.
+Since the Nationalist Movement had begun in the country, leaders dreamed about joining the modern World Powers.
 In Northern Italy, industrialization and modern infrastructure facilities had begun to be built in the 1890s.
-The railway lines in the Alpine region had connected the country to the rail networks in Austria, Germany and France.
+The railway lines in the Alpine region connected the country to the rail networks in Austria, Germany and France.
 Two other coastal lines were also developed in the southern part of the country.

-The larger industries and businesses had been first founded with large investments from countries like France, Britain and Germany.
+The larger industries and businesses were first founded with large investments from countries like France, Britain and Germany.
 Over the years, the government decided to help start various heavy industries in the country like shipbuilding, steel works and car factories.
 It even adopted a trade policy.
 Agriculture in the northern part of the country had been modernized, which started bringing larger profits, and were backed by many powerful co-operatives.
 However, the southern regions of the country remained ignored and undeveloped for a long time.

 During the 19th and the early 20th century, the country made several attempts to join the super powers of the world in an effort to acquire colonies.
 However this was difficult for the country because of the large costs and the resistance going on in the country.